GrantMeStrength/Build-a-game-for-the-Surface-Duo/README.md

-Using these events, we can progress to launching the arrows.
+Using these events, we can next progress to launching the arrows.
 All it takes is a little trig and a some thinking about the logic required to keep track of the various touch events.

 Assuming there is a "starting point" for the user to touch, represented by a colored blob, my implementation goes something like this:

 * If the user is touching the screen..
    * Draw a line between the starting point and the current finger position.